neos/swiftmailer/Documentation/index.rst

 Further transports are available with Swift Mailer and can be used as well.
 Their options can be looked up the Swift Mailer documentation and they can be set by extrapolating from their setter method names (as in: ``setUsername()`` becomes ``username`` in the options.)

+The ``Swift_MailTransport`` that was available in the past has been removed with the Swift Mailer library 6.0 release, see https://github.com/swiftmailer/swiftmailer/issues/866 for background information.

 Sending mail
 ------------